 This occurs generally when an internal bookkeeping file is corrupted.
 With the server in the offloading status, enter the cdnfs database recover command to remove this inconsistency, then reload the server.

 The following example shows the output of the cdnfs cleanup info command:

-Size of entries (KB): 60820911
+Number of entries : 605 Size of entries (KB) : 60820911

 The following example shows the output for the cdnfs database recover command: